-The Sea to Sky corridor is a recreational playground for both residents and international visitors.
-The rugged and spectacular terrain provides ample opportunity for mountain biking, skiing, hiking, mountain climbing, wind surfing, camping, hunting and fishing.
-Highway 99, the Sea to Sky highway, is a designated scenic corridor and forestry activities must respect visual quality objectives set by government.
+The Lil'wat operate in the Sea to Sky corridor, which is a recreational destination for both residents and international visitors.
+The rugged and spectacular terrain provides ample opportunity for a variety of outdoor activities.
+Highway 99, the Sea to Sky Highway, is a scenic corridor and forestry activities must respect visual quality objectives set by government.
+The operating area also includes habitat for spotted owl, which is an endangered species requiring special management.